MLS Cup: Format

-From the 2012 season through 2014, the playoff structure was further tweaked with the elimination of the wild cards slots.
+From 2012 to 2014, the playoff structure was further tweaked with the elimination of the wild card slots.
 The ten playoff berths were awarded to the top five teams in each conference.
 In each conference, the No. 4 seeded hosted the No. 5 seed in a single match for a place in the conference semi-finals against the best team in its conference.
-The Conference Semifinals remained two-legged while the conference finals changed from a single match to a two-leg aggregate series.
-Finally, the MLS Cup was held at the home field of the finalist with the highest point total during the regular season.
+The Conference Semifinals remained two-legged while the finals changed from a single match to a two-leg aggregate series.
+Finally, MLS Cup was held at the home field of the finalist with the highest point total during the regular season.
 The away goals rule was used but did not apply after extra time.

-From the 2015 season through 2018, the top six teams per conference qualified for the playoffs (12 total teams).
+From 2015 to 2018, the top six teams per conference qualified for the playoffs (12 total teams).
 The first round involved each conference's No. 3 seed hosting the No. 6 seed, and the No. 4 hosting No. 5.
 In the Conference Semifinals, the top seed played the lowest remaining seed, and the No. 2 seed played the next lowest seed.

-In the 2019, 2021, and 2022 seasons, the top seven teams per conference qualified for the playoffs, with only the top team in each conference earned a first-round bye to the Conference Semifinals.
+In the 2019, 2021, and 2022 seasons, the top seven teams per conference qualified for the playoffs, with only the best-ranked team in each conference earning a first-round bye.
 Each round is still single-elimination.
 The playoff brackets were fixed, as the league abolished re-seeding.
 Due to the COVID-19 pandemic, the top ten teams from the Eastern and top eight teams from the Western conference qualified for the playoffs in the 2020 season, with single-elimination remaining intact.
-The top six Eastern teams earned byes to the first round while teams seeded 7–10 competed in play-in games.
+The top six Eastern teams earned byes to the first round while teams seeded 7–10 and competed in play-in games.
 The lowest-ranked team to advance from the play-in round advanced to play the conference's first-placed team while the highest-ranked remaining team from that round advanced to face the conference's runner-up.
 In the Western Conference, the top eight teams competed in their first round with no byes.

-The playoffs will expand to nine teams per conference in 2023 with the re-addition of a best-of-three series.
-The eighth and ninth seeds play a wild card match, with the winner advances to conference quarterfinals to face the top-ranked team in their conference while teams ranked 2–7 teams faced each other, with the higher seed hosting.
-The Conference Semifinals, Conference Final, and MLS Cup final remain single-elimination matches hosted by the higher-seeded team in late November and early December; as before, without re-seeding.
+The playoffs expanded to nine teams per conference in 2023 with the re-addition of a best-of-three series.
+The eighth and ninth seeds play a wild card match, with the winner advancing to face the best-ranked team in their conference in Round One while teams ranked 2–7 face each other, with the higher seed hosting.
+The Conference Semifinals, Conference Final, and MLS Cup final remain single-elimination matches hosted by the team with the better regular season record in late November and early December; as before, without re-seeding.

+Sponsorship

+Since the 2023 edition, the presenting sponsor of MLS Cup has been German automotive company Audi.
+The company had already been the presenting sponsor of the MLS Cup playoffs and the MLS Golden Boot.